SwordSageRiley/next-photo-page/README.md

 Photography is one of my hobbies, and I dabble in all sorts of genres, from architecture to wildlife.

-As of right now, there is not a published version.

 ### This is also a project to help me relearn react and css fundementals